 Defence Minister Rajnath Singh formally announced a new recruitment policy for the military on 14 June.
 Called “Agnipath”, the novel scheme offers youngsters between the age of 17 ½ and 21 an opportunity to serve in the military for four years.
 It carries an extremely attractive financial package, and is designed to teach the recruits various technical skills, which would then allow them to seek further prospects in the private sector, on the strength and security of a hefty bank balance.

-Importantly, into the armed forces for career service.
+Importantly, a quarter of those recruited under this scheme would be absorbed into the armed forces for career service.

 It is transformative, creates a massive pool of young reservists, meets the military’s personnel needs, provides further education, addresses rural unemployment, and reduces the burden on the exchequer, since recruits under this scheme are not eligible for a pension.